MBA, B.Sc. OT

 Linda founded CTI in 1989 after over 13 years of experience in the public sector in long term care and mental health services.
 She was an early pioneer in the private practice industry working closely with insurers and other funders to establish a scope of work for OT that recognized the diverse skills of OTs and their ability to add value for all rehabilitation stakeholders.

 Linda was able to leverage her early success in clinical practice to develop Community Therapists into a burgeoning practice.
 She created systems and protocols for effective service delivery in a variety of clinical areas including brain injury rehabilitation and Functional Driving Evaluation.
-For over 3 decades she has contributed her expertise to advance the interests of private practice OTs in BC and she is a founding member of the BCSOT Business Relations Advisory Committee (now the CAOT-PPBN).
+For over 3 decades she contributed her expertise to advance the interests of private practice OTs in BC and she was a founding member of the BCSOT Business Relations Advisory Committee (now the CAOT-PPBN).
 Linda has also shared her expertise through numerous board membership terms including the Canadian Mental Health Association, The Arbutus Vocational Rehab Society and through an advisory role with CAOT’s Workforce Planning group.
 She is a Supreme Court recognized expert in Occupational Therapy and in 2008 was honored by the British Columbia Society of OTs (now CAOT-BC) with the Leadership Award for contributions to the occupational therapy profession in BC.
-Linda is an active director with CTI providing support and mentorship to the leadership team and advancing quality improvement initiatives in a number of areas.
+Linda retired in 2021, 32 years after founding Community Therapists.
+Her legacy of accomplishment and innovation blazed a path for so many therapists and her leadership fostered a practice that has helped thousands of British Columbians live fuller and more meaningful lives.

 Director of Clinical Services